Best 4k Projector – Reviews of 4k Home Theater and Movie Projectors for Sale

 Just as their name implies, 4K projectors are home entertainment digital cinema systems that offer you the ability to project either photo or video content onto any vertical or even upside down blank space in your home or office.
 The main difference between 4K projectors and conventional home theater HD projectors is that the former offer far sharper 3,840 x 2160 pixel resolution and usually also include a whole host of beefed up visual rendering features that cheaper HD projectors simply don’t have.

-In essence, what 4K projectors give you is the ability to take your regular HD TV or video content and any native 4K content (such as movies) you have and project them onto your house walls at any one of a number of flexible projection (read screen) sizes.
-These can range from just 55” inches in diagonal width to a whopping 300” inch home theater sized image that feels almost exactly like a mini home theater.
+In essence, what 4K projectors give you is the ability to take your regular TV or video content and any native 4K content (such as movies) you have and project them onto your house walls at any one of a number of flexible projection (display) sizes.
+These can range from just 55” inches in diagonal width to a whopping 300” inch home theater-sized image that will make you feel almost as if you’re enjoying your own personal mini IMAX experience.

 What’s the Difference between Getting a Projector and a TV?

-Aside from the obvious differences in design and setup, a 4K projector and 4K TVs differ mainly in price and overall quality.
-With a projector, you’re investing in a genuinely designed home theater system by the classical definition of such and the cost of these machines reflects that.
-Almost across the board, 4K projectors will definitely cost you more than their TV counterparts and often have price tags that are several times higher than those of even a very high priced Samsung or Sony 4K TV.
+Aside from the obvious differences in design and setup, a 4K projector and 4K TVs differ mainly in price and technical details.
+With a projector, you’re investing in a genuinely designed home theater system in the theatrical sense of the word and the cost of these machines still somewhat reflects that.
+Almost across the board, 4K projectors will definitely cost you more than their TV counterparts and often have price tags that are several times higher than those of even a very high priced premium 4K HDR TV from brands like Samsung or Sony.
+This is changing however and while the main 4K UHD home theater projectors that were new in 2016 or before retailed (and often still retail) for several thousand dollar or more, new models have emerged that cost a lot less, with some excellent 4K HDR projectors that even offer native UHD resolution in their sensors now selling for well below $2,000.

-However, despite their price, what UHD projectors offer over UHD TVs is a distinctly flexible setup that allows you to install them in much smaller spaces than many TVs, adjust their screen size to any one of a number of ranges and of course move them much more easily since instead of weighing the 90+ pounds that a larger 4K TV weighs, they usually only heft out at 25 pounds or so.
+However, despite their still somewhat steep price, what UHD projectors offer over UHD TVs is a distinctly flexible setup that allows you to install them in much smaller spaces than many TVs, adjust their screen size to any one of a number of ranges and of course move them much more easily since instead of weighing the 50+ pounds that a larger 4K TV weighs, they usually only heft out at 25 pounds or so, or even less.
 For example, the Sony 4K Ultra Short Throw Projector is designed in such a way that it can be slotted up against any wall and project its image directly above itself, thus letting it fit into even the narrowest living space assuming it contains at least 65” diagonal inches of wall.

 Finally, in terms of image quality, what you’ll get with your projector is absolutely outstanding.
 These machines are designed with resolution and image rendering features that totally leave things such as hazy visuals and faded projections behind (via alsobrook source).
 They deliver a visual clarity that is at least as good as or possibly even better than that of their TV counterparts, it’s certainly less prone to physical damage to the internal screen components, since there aren’t any.